 Worst-of aggregation

-The menu-bar icon always reflects the single worst state across every source.
-One thing down is never hidden behind everything else being fine.
+The menu-bar icon shows the single worst state across all your sources, so one thing going down is never hidden behind everything else being fine.

-VitalsBar watches the status pages of the services you depend on and distills them into a single green / amber / red signal in your menu bar.
-One glance — everything up? — instead of ten browser tabs.
+VitalsBar watches the status pages of the services you depend on and distills them into a single green / orange / red signal in your menu bar.
+One glance instead of shitty Slack alerts.

 Watches the status pages you already trust

-The menu-bar icon always reflects the single worst state across every source.
-One thing down is never hidden behind everything else being fine.
+The menu-bar icon shows the single worst state across all your sources, so one thing going down is never hidden behind everything else being fine.

-Each system carries a compact uptime sparkline — one bar per check, tinted by health — so you can see a wobble the moment it starts.
+Each system carries a compact uptime sparkline (one bar per check, tinted by health), so you can see a problem the moment it starts.

-Point it at any Atlassian Statuspage with a label and a host.
-GitHub, Cloudflare, Datadog and OpenAI ship as defaults.
+Point it at any Atlassian Statuspage, incident.io page, or Updog with a label and a host.
+Claude, Cloudflare, Datadog, GitHub and OpenAI ship as defaults.

 A minor incident or maintenance in progress.